thycotic/privman-docs/how-to/best-practices/ad-import/ts-ad-sync.md

 ![alt](images/report-comp-dup-id.png "Computer with Duplicate Azure Device Id report")

-Run the report and then use the __Merge Computers with Duplicate Azure Device IDs__ task to merge all computer with duplicate device Ids based on the report.
+Run the report and then use the __Merge Computers with Duplicate Azure Device IDs__ task to merge all computers with duplicate device Ids based on the report.

 ![alt](images/task-merge.png "Merge Computers with Duplicate Azure Device IDs task")